maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 will continue evaluation even after encountering matches exceeding the generations constraint, which might also result in a different [event ordering](EventOrderingFunctions.md) than if using, e.g., [`"MaxEvents"`](StoppingConditionParameters.md#maxevents).
-For this reason, `"MaxGenerations"` (like other selection parameters) does not have a corresponding termination reason as it cannot cause a termination by itself.
+For this reason, `"MaxGenerations"` (like other selection parameters) does not have a corresponding termination reason.

 ```wl
 In[] := #[[2, "TerminationReason"]] & @